GM plans to bring Trax small SUV to Brazil

-SAO PAULO (Reuters) - General Motors Co (GM.N) plans to bring its new Chevrolet Trax to Brazil in an effort to end the dominance its smaller U.S. rival Ford Motor Co (F.N) has enjoyed in the small sport utility vehicle segment.
+SAO PAULO, Oct 25 (Reuters) - General Motors Co plans to bring its new Chevrolet Trax to Brazil in an effort to end the dominance its smaller U.S. rival Ford Motor Co has enjoyed in the small sport utility vehicle segment.

 GM executives said GM had always intended to bring the Trax, which it began building in Mexico this month, to Brazil, but new trade barriers have complicated plans, said Carlos Barba, head of GM design in Brazil.